 Discussion

 This brief review of fossil hominin material from the Chibanian of the Central Balkans emphasises the need to shift from viewing individual sites/fossil finds in isolation, in favour of perceiving them in their regional context.
-Krapina, Petralona, Apidima and Balanica all point to a much more diverse hominin population(s) moving through, inhabiting and interacting in the Balkans than allowed by the paradigm which has dominated our understanding of the peopling of Eurasia since the 1980s, in which Neanderthals were the only group inhabiting the continent, and the observed variation was interpreted as reflecting mosaic evolution and accretion (Dean et al. 1998).
+Krapina, Petralona, Apidima and Balanica all point to a much more diverse hominin population(s) moving through, inhabiting and interacting in the Balkans than allowed by the paradigm that has dominated our understanding of the peopling of Eurasia since the 1980s, in which Neanderthals were the only group inhabiting the continent, and the observed variation was interpreted as reflecting mosaic evolution and accretion (Dean et al. 1998).
 A newfound awareness of the biogeographic importance of the Balkan Peninsula and its implications for human evolution, new results of ancient DNA studies, a more detailed and open-minded interpretation of morphology, and, more than anything, new systematic excavations and new fossil finds are already shifting how we think about the role of the region in the Chibanian.

 Why is the Balkan Peninsula critically important?